FartyPants/Training_PRO/README.md

 ## Installation:

-Since an oler version of Training PRO is included in WebUI, to avoid issues with WebUI updates, put this repo in Training_PRO_wip folder and use Training_PRO_wip in Session, instead of the supllied Traing PRO that comes with WebUI
+Since a stable version of Training PRO is included in WebUI, to avoid issues with WebUI updates, put this repo in Training_PRO_wip folder and use Training_PRO_wip in Session, instead of the supllied Traing PRO that comes with WebUI

 Clone repo to your extensions folder in Training_PRO_wip
 ```